 Our client was 40 years old in 2012.
-At that time, he was arrested in Long Beach along Ocean Avenue by the Long Beach Police Department for a second-time DUI.
+At that time, one evening, a Long Beach Police Department police officer made a traffic stop of him in Long Beach along Ocean Avenue by the Long Beach Police Department.
 He had been out to one of the Pine Avenue bars and was heading home to Rancho Palos Verdes.
-He was intending to head west and over the Vincent Thomas Bridge.
+He was intending to head west and over the Vincent Thomas Bridge, but he never got that far.

-Before our client could pass the Long Beach public library along Ocean, and just after turning right off of Pine, he was stopped.
+Before our client could pass the Long Beach Public Library along Ocean, and just after turning right off of Pine, he was stopped.
+Allegedly, he was swerving all over the road.
+He was then arrested and later charged with a second-time DUI.
 This was particularly embarrassing for our client because he had suffered his first DUI just one year earlier.

 The client promptly served his time in county jail and otherwise fulfilled all his terms of probation.